SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-11.md

 * Make sure `operator=` is well-behaved when an object is assigned to itself.
 Techniques include comparing addresses of source and target objects, careful statement ordering, and copy-and-swap.
 * Make sure that any function operating on more than one object behaves correctly if two or more of the objects are the same.

 <a name="myfootnote1">1</a>: Probably.
-C++ implementations are permitted to change the value of a deleted pointer (e.g., to null or some other sepcial bit pattern).
+C++ implementations are permitted to change the value of a deleted pointer (e.g., to null or some other special bit pattern).